 - Customization and the user interface could be improved.

 - Not as effective for larger enterprises as it is for small and midsize businesses.

 Freshservice is one of a line of products offered by Freshworks that delivers IT project and service management with IT ticketing software that features automation and artificial intelligence.
-This delivers a service and project management ticketing system that helps its users to modernize their IT service management through these AI and automation capabilities while ensuring its project management approach is streamlined with modern IT teams.
+This delivers a service and project management ticketing system that helps its users modernize their IT service management through AI and automation capabilities while ensuring its project management approach is streamlined for modern IT teams.

 SEE: Best IT asset management software for 2023 (TechRepublic)

 Freshservice ultimately unites project management and IT service management to produce consistent business outcomes.
 In addition to project management, it is an ideal system for automation and asset management.

 - Starter: $19 per agent per month, billed annually, or $29 per agent per month billed monthly.

 - Growth: $49 per agent per month, billed annually, or $59 per agent per month billed monthly.

 - Pro: $95 per agent per month, billed annually, or $115 per agent per month billed monthly.